 To reduce tension in other muscles as well as your pelvic floor muscles.
-Whole body relaxation is good for stress management and for identifying muscles that you may habitually and completely subconsciously hold tight and tense.
-Guided relaxation exercise for the whole body can also be found on the CD or MP3 audio download for daily practice.
+Whole-body relaxation is good for stress management and for identifying muscles that you may habitually and completely subconsciously hold tight and tense.
+Guided relaxation exercises for the whole body can also be found on the audio download for daily practice.

 Calm your nervous system